CaringCaribou/caringcaribou/documentation/troubleshooting.md

 #### Solution
 Activate your CAN interface - this needs to be done after each reboot of your system.

-For physical interfaces (note: bitrates may vary depending on the CAN bus you are connected to):
+For physical interfaces (note: bit rates may vary depending on the CAN bus you are connected to):
 ```
 echo "Setting up CAN interface can0"
 sudo modprobe can